deyvisongdias/deyvisongdias/README.md

 # Hey👋

-###  Welcome in my profile , I'am Deyvison Gregorio Dias student of Science of computer in UFJF,  currenty work with computer support and search vacancy of stage of developement.
+###  Welcome in my profile , I'am Deyvison Gregorio Dias student of Science of computer in UFJF,  currenty work with computer support and search vacancy of phase of developement.

 About me